 CAC - Non-certified production plants, therefore not suitable for propagation purposes.
 The reasons for certification not being granted may be the foreign origin of mother plants, proximity of production fields or a too high percentage of plants with deviating traits.

 The text above is derived from the guidelines set up by the NAKT in the Netherlands.Outside the Netherlands apply the same classification less stringent growth conditions.

 Apart from its own breeding program Vissers Aardbeiplanten is also an initiator and participant in "Hansabred GmbH & Co KG", and share holder of the East Malling Breeding Club in England.
 Hansabred is a new breeding program me in Dresden, Germany, where Dr. Klaus Olbricht and his team breeds varieties of strawberries.
 EMBC at East Malling is breeding strawberries for many years and have been able to produce varieties like Elegance and Malling Centenary.
-Breeder is Dr. Simpson and his team.
+Breeder is Dr. Adem Whitehouse and his team.